Baron Boltens Gård

 Baron Boltens Gård is a historic house at 8 Gothersgade in central Copenhagen, Denmark, as well as a passageway that connects Gothersgade to Store Kongensgade.
 In recent years the name has also referred to an entertainment cluster located at the same address.

 History

-18th century
+Site history, 16891783

-The property was by 1689 as No. 65 in St. Ann's West Quarter (Sankt Annæ Vester Kvarter) owned by sailmaker Jens Ravn, In the new cadastre of 1756, it was listed as No. 3.
-It was by then owned by houllier Thomas Mathiesen.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 65 in St. Ann's West Quarter (Sankt Annæ Vester Kvarter), owned by sailmaker Jens Ravn, In the new cadastre of 1756, it was listed as No. 3 in St. Ann's West Quarter.
+It was at that time owned by houlier Thomas Mathiesen.

 The property was originally called Weltkuglen and was in the mid-18th century a focal point for international trade and a popular meeting place for prominent citizens and international merchants.

+Bolten and the new building

 In 1767 the property was acquired by an affluent wine bottler and merchant, Henrik Bolten, who replaced it with the current building in 1771.
 In 1783 he was ennobled with the title of Baron von Bolten but in 1786 he went bankrupt and had to spend the last four years of his life as a tenant in the attic.